You may wish to see an introductory page to this section first.

 Hagia Irene and Hagia Sophia in the background

-Hagia Irene is the oldest church of Constantinople as it is believed to have been built on the site of a temple to Aphrodite prior to Emperor Constantine's decision in 330 to move the capital of the Roman Empire to Byzantium.
+Hagia Irene is the oldest church of Constantinople as it is believed to have been built on the site of a temple to Aphrodite prior to Emperor Constantine's decision to move the capital of the Roman Empire to Byzantium.
 Similar to Hagia Sophia it was not dedicated to a saint, but to a concept because Eirene, according to Hesiod and other Greek writers, was a personification of Peace.
 In 381 it housed the First Council of Constantinople.
 The current building however is the result of a reconstruction ordered by Emperor Justinian after the 532 fire which destroyed a large part of the city and of a major restoration in the VIIIth century.

 (left) Hagia Irene seen from Suleymaniye.
 The skyscrapers in the background are situated at Atasehir, a new development in the Asian section of Istanbul; (right) porphyry sarcophagus in the atrium of the church